munyite-megzs/GitHubRepository-Backend/README.md

   - **Page**: Number of pages to be returned
   - **PerPage**: Number of items per page
-  - **FetchIntervalInHours**: Periodic interval in hours
+  - **FetchIntervalInHours**: Periodic interval in hours -**NOTE** :The above settings are used to fetch the repositories from GitHub API.
+The default values are set to fetch 100 repositories with size greater than 100KBs.
+The periodic interval is set to 24 hours.
+You can change these values according to your requirements.
+The settings are to be used for local testing, ensure you set the appropriate values in the Azure App Service configuration settings when deploying the application.
+Do not push the secrets to the repository.

 # Latest releases